REVISION:Reflective Intent Mining and Online Reasoning Auxiliary for E-commerce Visual Search System Optimization: Experiments

-To evaluate the real-world performance of our framework, REVISION was deployed for an online A/B test in Taobao Visual Search.
+\paragraph{\textbf{Online A/B Test}} To evaluate the real-world performancek, REVISION was deployed in Taobao Visual Search for an online A/B test.
 We allocated 10\% of user traffic to each strategy to rigorously assess its effectiveness and stability.
-Optimized results were displayed only for queries with low relevance scores.
-To reduce user fatigue, we limited the frequency of additional cues per user per day, ensuring a smooth user experience.
+Optimized results displayed only for queries with low relevance scores, with limited daily cue frequency per user to ensure smooth experience.
 As shown in Table~\ref{tab:abtest}, the test was conducted over seven days.
 The triggered subset achieved notable gains over the baseline, while the overall experiment group showed consistent positive improvements.
-Approximately 22\% of total traffic fell within the triggered subset, and all results were statistically significant (p\textless0.05).
+Approximately 17\% of total traffic fell within the triggered subset, and all results were statistically significant (p\textless0.05).